return42/sphkerneldoc/doc/books/template-book/index.rst

 :author:    Athor Name
 :address:   author.name@example.com

-This is a template document for creating of documentation with reST_ markup.
+This is a template document for the creation of documentation with reST_ markup.
 Read on: :ref:`get-started`.

 *******
 Content